binipringle/crim-outline/index.md

 ## Attempt crimes in NY

-**NYPL Section 110.00** “a person is guilty of an attempt to commit a crime when, with intent to commit a crime, he engages in conduct which tends to effect the commission of such crime.”

-No separate def of attempted robbery, no separate def of attempted murder, etc., so you have to look at the statute together with the crime.
-In NYPL 110.00 the mens rea is intent.
-The actus reus is “engage in conduct which tends to effect the commission of such crime”
+**Rule:** In New York, there is no definition of attempted robbery separate from the robbery statute, no separate definition of attempted murder, and so on, so the courts have to look at the attempt statute (NYPL Section 110.00) together with the statute of the attempted crime.
+In NYPL 110.00, which states “a person is guilty of an attempt to commit a crime when, with intent to commit a crime, he engages in conduct which tends to effect the commission of such crime,” the mens rea is intent.
+The actus reus is “engage in conduct which tends to effect the commission of such crime.”
+If the underlying crime is not a crime which requires intent, a defendant cannot be convicted of attempting a result crime which itself does not require intent towards that result.

+**NYPL Section 110.00 Attempt to commit a crime.** A person is guilty of an attempt to commit a crime when, with intent to commit a crime, he engages in conduct which tends to effect the commission of such crime.

+**NYPL Section 110.05 Attempt to commit a crime; punishment.** An attempt to commit a crime is a: (1) Class A-I felony when the crime attempted is the A-I felony of murder in the first degree, aggravated murder as defined in  subdivision one  of  section  125.26  of  this  chapter,  criminal  possession  of a controlled substance in the first degree, criminal sale of a  controlled substance  in  the  first  degree,  criminal possession of a chemical or biological weapon in the first degree or criminal use of a  chemical  or biological weapon in the first degree;

+**110.10 Attempt to commit a crime; no defense.** If the conduct in which a person engages otherwise constitutes an attempt to commit a crime pursuant to section 110.00, it is no defense to a prosecution for such attempt that the crime charged to have been attempted was, under the attendant circumstances, factually or legally impossible of commission, if such crime could have been committed had the attendant circumstances been as such person believed them to be.

-**People v.
-Gentry (1987)** (Couple drinking heavily, argument, man doused woman with gasoline, woman said she went to kitchen and accidentally set herself on fire.)
+<p style="margin-left:7%; margin-right:10%;"><b>People v.
+Gentry (1987)</b> (Couple drinking heavily, argument, man doused woman with gasoline, woman said she went to kitchen and accidentally set herself on fire.)</p>

-**Rule (kinda sorta not really):** Under Illinois law, a person commits the crime of [attempt] murder where he kills an individual if … he intends to kill or do great bodily harm to that individual; etc… (They were arguing that strong probability of great bodily harm should be enough for attempted murder)
+<p style="margin-left:10%; margin-right:10%;"><b>Rule (kinda sorta not really):</b> Under Illinois law, a person commits the crime of [attempt] murder where he kills an individual if … he intends to kill or do great bodily harm to that individual; etc… (They were arguing that strong probability of great bodily harm should be enough for attempted murder)</p>

-**Hypo:** Prof k with bow and arrow, blindfolded in classroom, shoots bow and arrow at target but misses target but instead arrow kills prof mott.
-Could be convicted of homicide with recklessy mens rea (2nd degree manslaughter, in common law depraved heart murder, in ny depraved indifference smothering).
-If prof mott only got wounded could he be convicted of attempted 2nd degree manslatugher?
+<p style="margin-left:7%; margin-right:10%;"><b>Hypo:</b> Prof k with bow and arrow, blindfolded in classroom, shoots bow and arrow at target but misses target but instead arrow kills prof M. Could be convicted of homicide with recklessy mens rea (2nd degree manslaughter, in common law depraved heart murder, in ny depraved indifference smothering).
+If prof M only got wounded could he be convicted of attempted 2nd degree manslatugher?
 No. Because attempt crimes require the intent to commit the crime.
 Prof k was reckless but didn’t have the intent to kill so he can’t be convicted of intent to commit manslaughter.
 So if we use that for 2nd degree manslaughter or reckless manslaughter prof k would have had to have the intent the death of another person.
-You have to have the intent to commit the underlying crime.
+You have to have the intent to commit the underlying crime.</p>

-**No attempted felony murder: Bruce v.
-State (1989)** (Two people enter shoe store – point gun at shoe store owner – say we are going to kill you – store owner ducked, got shot in stomach – didn’t die.
+<p style="margin-left:7%; margin-right:10%;"><b>No attempted felony murder: Bruce v.
+State (1989)</b> (Two people enter shoe store – point gun at shoe store owner – say we are going to kill you – store owner ducked, got shot in stomach – didn’t die.
 Prosecutor charged with attempted felony murder.
 Court said no. There’s no such crime.
-The court reasoned that it doesn’t make sense because if attempted felony murder was a crime, anyone committing a crime where someone dies, even from a heart attack, ppl could always be convicted of attempted felony murder all the time) Attempted reckless endangerment?
+The court reasoned that it doesn’t make sense because if attempted felony murder was a crime, anyone committing a crime where someone dies, even from a heart attack, ppl could always be convicted of attempted felony murder all the time) Attempted reckless endangerment?</p>

-**Hypo:** Go back to hypo of prof k blindfolding himself to do target practice.
+<p style="margin-left:7%; margin-right:10%;"><b>Hypo:</b> Go back to hypo of prof k blindfolding himself to do target practice.
 Thinks he can blindfold himself and goes to drive his car.
 Hits somebody and kills them. manslaughter.
 If prof k does not hit anyone, what crime can he be convicted of?
 Reckless endangerment.
 Goes to car but car doesn’t start.
-Can he be charged with attempted reckless endangerment? **YES** Why yes?
+Can he be charged with attempted reckless endangerment? <b>YES</b> Why yes?
 Because attempted is intent to commit the underlying crime.
 Reckless endangerment is Recklessy engages in conduct that creates a substantial risk of serious physical injury to another person.
-Prof k had the intent to recklessly drive his car.
+Prof k had the intent to recklessly drive his car.</p>

-If the crime involves conduct, - for the attempt crime you have to have the intent too.

 **RULE:** The homicide requires recklessness with respect to result, while reckless endangerment requires recklessness with regard to conduct.